Thai-style caramel chicken

 A Thai-inspired caramel – sweet, sour and spicy – makes this lip-smackingly good.

-I've long been intrigued by the way caramels are used in Thai cooking.
-I think we're so used to caramel being firmly entrenched as only for desserts that the idea of its use in savoury foods can seem counterintuitive.
-In Thai cuisine, however, balance is everything, so while there is sweetness, of course, there must also be sourness, and that's exactly what we have here.
+I’ve long been intrigued by the way caramels are used in Thai cooking.
+I think we’re so used to caramel being firmly entrenched as for desserts-only that the idea of its use in savoury foods can seem counterintuitive.
+In Thai cuisine, however, balance is everything, so while there is sweetness, of course, there must also be sourness, and that’s exactly what we have here.

 In my version of a Thai caramel, sourness is provided firstly by red wine vinegar and later by fresh lime juice.
 The addition of a single star anise bridges the gap between the sugar and the acids, so it comes together as a spectrum of flavours, far removed from a desserty caramel.

-Cook's tip: This is not a recipe for beginners.
-You'll need to reduce a liquid a couple of times, know how to control your heat properly and work with hot, melted sugar, all of which can be tricky or even dangerous.
+Finally, a warning: this is not a recipe for beginners.
+You’ll need to reduce a liquid a couple of times, know how to control your heat properly and work with hot, melted sugar, all of which can be tricky or even dangerous.
 For an easier – and infinitely safer – recipe, try my Asian-spiced sticky chicken drumettes instead.
 If you're comfortable in the kitchen, however, you're in for a treat.

 Thai-style caramel chicken